 We also aim to influence policy and practice on visits and resettlement.
 We would like the prison service to recognise the vital insight and support on rehabilitation provided by visitors.
 We also want to raise awareness with the wider public about the experience of prisoners' friends and families so that the shame and stigma that they sometimes feel is reduced.

-Involvement of friends and families of prisoners at our annual visitors’ voice event and prison based visitors' voice groups have helped us to develop a range of new services and projects, including a Visitors’ Charter, a Visitors’ manifesto and information leaflets for visitors.
+Involvement of friends and families of prisoners at our annual visitors’ voice event (find out more HERE) and prison based visitors' voice groups have helped us to develop a range of new services and projects, including a Visitors’ Charter, a Visitors’ manifesto and information leaflets for visitors.